firatkiral/pypeek/README.md

 ## Features

 - Record your screen as gif or mp4
-- Capture a screenshot as jpg
+- Capture a screenshot as jpg or png
 - Record a selected area or the whole screen
 - Annotation features like drawing, text, arrows, and highlights
 - Delay recording start with a countdown